arongu321/Producer-Consumer-Program/README.md

     - T5 is a transaction command that runs for 5 seconds
 3. Run the program using the command:
     `./prodcon <number of threads> [<id>]`
-    - Ex. `.prodcon 5` to run 5 threads in program
+    - Ex. `./prodcon 5` to run 5 threads in program